UO-BGMP/deduper-aleonti/README.md

 ## Jan 14, 2017
 - Uploaded final Deduper script
 - Reorganized file structure, created new folder for Parts 1 & 2

+## Jan 15, 2017
+- Fixed a small bug with the "-p" flag error message
+- Reuploaded Deduper script.
+It's complete and ready to turn in!